dpro7026/sales_app_1/README.md

 ```
 We cannot run rails db:seed as we have a clash with data already in the database.
 `Validation failed: Email has already been taken.`
-This is because it is trying to seed the admin user again and the email is already used.
+This is because it is trying to seed the admin user again and the email is already used.<br/>
 We will reset the database instead (this will drop and the create fresh databases):
 ```
 rails db:reset